 - Personal freedom is worth the price—Being free to do what you want and to spend your time with people who you like is the highest form of success in life.
 You don’t need a lot in your life to achieve that goal.
 But freedom has a price.
 You need to give up everything that makes you unfree.

-There’s more.
+There are more life truths than this list of 17.
 In fact, there’s an infinite amount of wisdom that you and I both don’t know about.
 It takes a long time before we become wise and free.
 And it surely isn’t cheap.
 Ralph Waldo Emerson said it best:

 “Liberty is slow fruit.
 It is never cheap; it is made difficult because freedom is the accomplishment and perfectness of man.”